 The main entrance to the town hall was from the Cloth Hall side.
 Since the fifteenth century, it was preceded by a small annex from which one entered a sizable chamber serving as a waiting room, but also a place of court proceedings.
 The ground floor was also a room of the mayor and the most important chamber in the town hall, that is, the Hall of the Lords – the place of the city council, the magistrate court and the hosting of monarchs.
 In the Middle Ages, the Hall of the Lord was covered with a wooden ceiling, and its walls were decorated with paintings with biblical scenes and Latin inscriptions, reminding judges about the necessity of issuing just judgments.
 It was illuminated by three, originally ogival windows, overlooking the town hall courtyard.
 The second significant room was, also located in the ground floor, the Lay Judges Chamber.
 On the first floor, there was the Judicial Chamber, the apartment of the superior of the service, the Chancery (the seat of the writer) and the chapel.
 There were city books in the Chancery and a well-educated writer ran the entire city administration.

-Today, the only remnant of the medieval Kraków town hall is the gothic tower.
-As the seat of the branch of the Historical Museum of the city of Kraków, it is open to the public.
+Today, the only remnant of the medieval Kraków town hall is the Gothic tower.
+The bay windows on its walls to the east and west are a modern creation from the 1960s.
+The top of the tower is early modern, and the vault on the first floor is reconstruction.
+Some of the damaged architectural details were also replaced.
+As the seat of the branch of the Historical Museum of the city of Kraków, tower is open to the public.
 There are exhibits on the history of the city.
 In the basement there is “Scena pod Ratuszem”, that is Kraków theater.
 Opening times can be checked on the official website of the museum here.

 Grabowski M., Wieża ratuszowa, Kraków 2008.